Vhictor/PokerGame/README.md

 ## What i don't like

-I think I can still make it simpler by creating a Record for Card and then use the Card all through rather than using hands a string.
+I think I can still make it simpler by creating a Record for Card, pass value and suits and then use the Card all through rather than using hands a string arrays.

 ## What I like

-I avoided using traditional for loop in all my codebase and also used Javadoc to explain each method giving anyone who reads to understand what each method does at a glance.
+I avoided using traditional for loop in all my codebase and also used Javadoc to explain each method giving anyone who reads it to understand what each method does at a glance.